 In 2020 we welcomed aboard Naming Rights Sponsor, South32 and celebrated the 30th Anniversary of the Rottnest Channel Swim Event.
 We also saw the largest ever field of solo swimmers, with 498 registered and 420 completing the swim.

-The South32 Rottnest Channel Swim is a 19.7km open water long distance swim starting from Cottesloe Beach to Rottnest Island based in Perth, Western Australia.
+The South32 Rottnest Channel Swim is a 19.7km open water long distance swim starting from Cottesloe Beach (Mudurup) to Rottnest Island (Wadjemup) based in Perth, Western Australia.

 The Rottnest Channel Swim Association operates on Whadjuk Boodjar and Wadjemup.
 We wish to acknowledge the traditional owners of country throughout Australia.
 We pay our respect to Elders past and present.